UbikTransmedia/rvr/README.md

 2. The server compares the IDs from client with the IDs in the database.
 It will return a key-value listing with the proper IDs (_rvr.rb_(51): __cargo_delivery = {}__).
 	1. If the ID is already in the database, the server assumes it is the right one and appends the key with an empty value.
 	2. If the ID is not in the database, the server will no append a thing to the __cargo_delivery__.
 	3. If an ID is in the database but has not been declared by the client, the server will assume that the client needs to add that code.
-Hence, it will send a key equal to the ID wit ha value equal to the code to be appended.
+Hence, it will send a key equal to the ID with a value equal to the code to be appended.
 3. Client receives and discerns wether to keep, remove or update assets.
 	1. If an ID is not in the __cargo_delivery__, it's DOM object will be removed.
 	2. If it is and the value is empty, it will be kept.